nutdanai-kpjr/nutdanai-kpjr/README.md

 ---

- As someone who enjoys keeping life organized through journaling, my goal is to work toward productivity-based applications as a software engineer :)
+ As someone who enjoys keeping life organized through journaling, I'm interested in (but not limit to) working on productivity-based projects as a software engineer :)

 ---